mdeguzis/SteamOS-Tools/README.md

 There is also a testing branch for this repository, but I advise against using it.

-Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki). located to your right in this repository for all supplemental information.
 Normal script execution, sans arguments, goes a little bit like:

 ```
 ./script-name.sh